 Microblading is a term for getting permanent eyebrows tattooed on.
 It differs slightly from Cosmetic Tattooing.
-In both instances you’re having your eyebrows created or enchanced, but microblading is a hand-drawn tattooing technique whereas cosmetic tattooing uses a pen-like machine.
+In both instances, you’re having your eyebrows created or enhanced, but microblading is a hand-drawn tattooing technique whereas cosmetic tattooing uses a pen-like machine.

 Since microblading is essentially tattooing your face, finding the perfect place and person for the process is incredibly important.
 I did my research online and contacted BrowClub SF.
 After chatting with Mina via e-mail, I felt confident that I had found the right person for the job.
 I booked my Design Consultation and the process began.